+1-440-204-2100

 COMPLAINTS OR ACCUSATIONS

-Your complaint will be thoroughly investigated.
-As part of the investigation process, the accused employee(s) will have an opportunity to respond to the allegations.
-In addition, the assigned investigator may have the need to contact you for additional information about the incident.
+The Office of Professional Standards will thoroughly investigate your complaint.
+The accused employee(s) can respond to the allegations as part of the investigation process.
+In addition, the assigned investigator may need to contact you for additional information about the incident.

-Once the investigation has been concluded, you will be notified in writing of the disposition of the complaint.
+Once the investigation is complete, a supervisor from the Office of Professional Standards will notify you in writing of the disposition of the complaint.

 COMMENDING SUPERIOR PERFORMANCE